-COVID-19 State of Emergency Issued January 4, 2022.
-Governor Hogan declared a 30-day State of Emergency and Catastrophic Health Emergency in order to take urgent short-term actions to combat the current COVID-19 surge.
+COVID-19 State of Emergency.
+On January 4, 2022, Governor Hogan declared a 30-day State of Emergency and Catastrophic Health Emergency in order to take urgent short-term actions to combat the current COVID-19 surge.
 Additionally, the Governor issued an Executive Order to authorize the MIEMSS Executive Director and the Chair of the State EMS Board to suspend certain statutory and regulatory provisions in order to augment the EMS workforce and improve response to the state of emergency.

-The EMS Board and MIEMSS have issued five (5) Public Notices taking action under the additional authority granted by Governor Hogan in his January 4 emergency orders.
+The EMS Board and MIEMSS issued five (5) Public Notices taking action under the additional authority granted by Governor Hogan in his January 4 emergency orders.
+The Governor subsequently terminated the State of Emergency on February 3, 2022.
+Accordingly, the public notices entered under the emergency declaration have all terminated effective February 3, 2022, with the exception of the EMT and EMR extensions in #3.

-- Public Notice #1 Administration of Vaccinations authorizes EMTs and CRTs and Paramedics to administer seasonal influenza and coronavirus vaccines and boosters under the direction of an EMS operational program medical director as part of an EMS clinician occupational health program or part of a public health outreach effort coordinated by a local health department or Maryland Hospital or Health System, until the state of emergency has been terminated and the proclamation of the catastrophic health emergency has been rescinded.
-Paramedics may continue to administer the vaccines after the termination of the statute under Education Article Section 13-516, Annotated Code of Maryland. - Public Notice #2 EMT-Candidate Internship Requirement permits EMT-candidates to take the cognitive and practical certification exam prior to completion of the field internship. - Public Notice #3 Extensions: - EMR and EMT Extensions extends the expiration date for EMRs and EMTs whose certifications would have expired on December 30 or 31, 2021, to a new expiration date of June 30, 2022. - Clinicians that received Provisional certification / licensure prior to August 15, 2021, now have until May 11, 2022, to complete the requirements to transition from provisional status to full certification / licensure. - Public Notice #4 New Provisional Certifications / Licenses permits MIEMSS to issue new provisional certifications / licenses, under specified conditions, which will be valid until November 30, 2022. - Public Notice #5 Clinical Externs permits MIEMSS to register health sciences students at a Maryland-accredited school of nursing, medicine, or respiratory therapy as clinical interns who will be able to function under the direct supervision of a Maryland-licensed health professional.
+- Public Notice #1 Administration of Vaccinations authorizes EMTs and CRTs and Paramedics to administer seasonal influenza and coronavirus vaccines and boosters under the direction of an EMS operational program medical director as part of an EMS clinician occupational health program or part of a public health outreach effort coordinated by a local health department or Maryland Hospital or Health System, until the state of emergency has been terminated and the proclamation of the catastrophic health emergency has been rescinded, which occurred on February 3, 2022.
+Paramedics may continue to administer the vaccines after the termination of the order under Education Article Section 13-516, Annotated Code of Maryland. - Public Notice #2 EMT-Candidate Internship Requirement permits EMT-candidates to take the cognitive and practical certification exam prior to completion of the field internship.
+MIEMSS is proposing a regulation to make this a permanent change. - Public Notice #3 Extensions: - EMR and EMT Extensions extends the expiration date for EMRs and EMTs whose certifications would have expired on December 30 or 31, 2021, to a new expiration date of June 30, 2022. - Clinicians that received Provisional certification / licensure prior to August 15, 2021, now have until May 11, 2022, to complete the requirements to transition from provisional status to full certification / licensure.
+Since the termination of the emergency, MIEMSS is seeking an emergency regulation regarding this new expiration date. - Public Notice #4 New Provisional Certifications / Licenses permits MIEMSS to issue new provisional certifications / licenses, under specified conditions, which will be valid until November 30, 2022.
+With the termination of the emergency, MIEMSS is not issuing additional provisional licenses and certificates.
+MIEMSS is seeking an emergency regulation to cover the new provisional clinicians. - Public Notice #5 Clinical Externs permits MIEMSS to register health sciences students at a Maryland-accredited school of nursing, medicine, or respiratory therapy as clinical interns who will be able to function under the direct supervision of a Maryland-licensed health professional.
+With the termination of the emergency, MIEMSS is not registering further clinicians.